JohannaTrost/MoDVE/README.md

 # Comment it out to use a random seed instead
 #seed = 42

-# Name of epiphyte model
-# FolderEpiphyteModel='EM_20160213'; %I should think about naming
 SingleSpeciesModel = 0  # 1: Single species model, 0: Community model

 # Name of species pool